 Thames Street is one of the two streets in Newport where you’ll find all the action.
 Many of the city’s popular restaurants, like Brick Alley Pub & Restaurant, are situated along Thames Street, and it’s also the place where you’ll find local boutiques and stores.

-Spend some time wandering down Thames Street and taking a peek into the shops.
+Spending some time wandering down Thames Street and peeking into the shops is one of the most fun things to do in Newport, RI.
 You’ll be sure to find something fun to bring home with you!

 3. Bellevue Avenue

 Bellevue Avenue runs parallel to Thames Street, just a few blocks east.
 Bellevue Avenue runs from the historic hotel, Hotel Viking, to the historic mansion, Rough Point.
 It offers quick street access to several more of the city’s estates, including The Elms, Chateau-sur-Mer, Rosecliff, and Marble House.